ProximalEnergy/docs-mdbook/src/reports/module_state_of_health.md

 ## Outputs

 Outputs are available for each combiner, as well as various summary statistics.
-Graphics are available on the project level, individual combiner level, and aggregates for inverter and circuit level rollups.
+Graphics are available on the project level, individual combiner level, and aggregates for inverter and circuit level roll-ups.
 Combiner-level graphics are colored based on the capacity and bin classification of modules associated with each combiner.
 On the GIS tab, the report is available on a combiner-level basis.

 ## Caveats